 Should the policyholder become disabled in some way or maybe even ill, this rider ensures that premiums will be waived.

-Therefore, the policyholder is benefiting from the policy even when they aren’t able to work and make premium payments.
+Therefore, the policyholder benefits from the policy even when they aren’t able to work and make premium payments.

 Accelerated Death Benefit